EelcoHoogendoorn/geometric_calculus/discrete/article/Discrete_Geometric_Equation.md

 <i>0, 1 and 2 power iterations on a gaussian excitation of a bivector field.
 After the first application, the non-Maxwellian non-propagating mode vanishes, and subsequent iterations continue to bring bring out higher frequencies contained in the original gaussian.</i>

+We observe that in a scenario involving a compact dimension, we may readily seperate the lightlike and massive modes; one may isolate the lightlike by taking the mean over the compact dimension, and erasing any gradients in that direction; and the massive subset of excitations can simply be constructed by subtracting the lightlike.